 Canker sores: small lesions, big discomfort

-Oral health is a key component of overall well-being.
-Taking care of your mouth doesn’t just mean having clean teeth and a bright smile—it also means protecting your body from infections and inflammation that can have significant effects on your health.
+Oral health is fundamental to overall well-being.
+Proper oral care extends far beyond clean teeth and a bright smile—it is about protecting the body from infections and inflammation that can have far-reaching effects on your health.

 Among the most common and bothersome oral issues are canker sores—small ulcers that, despite their size, can greatly affect daily life.
 These painful lesions develop on the soft tissues inside the mouth, particularly on the tongue, the inner cheeks, the gums, or the soft palate.